Private Project

 Director Statement

 I have Tourette Syndrome.
 It took me more than twenty years before even being able to say those four words out loud.
-Four words that changed my life and that I vehemently refused to accept.
-Four words I tried for so long to hide and suppress.
+The four words that changed my life and that I vehemently refused to accept.
+Four words I tried for so long to deny, hide and suppress.
 Four words that brought tears to my eyes just thinking about them.
 Then, one day, I eventually uttered them to a few close friends and I was shocked by their reaction; it was no big deal for them and it didn’t change in any way how they saw me or interacted with me.